uchicago-capp-camp-2025/capp-camp-setup/documents/uv/uv.rst

 wrong version of a library.
 Fortunately, it is easy to install and easy to use.

-We will discuss why we chose ``uv`` over other tools during today's session.
+We will discuss why we chose ``uv`` over other tools during Friday's session.

 This document explains how to install ``uv`` and then how to use it to